 What arrangement is best for your family?

-The best arrangement for your family at Christmas is one that is best for your children.
-The above is just a small sample of different arrangements that other parents have adopted and may not be appropriate for your situation, particularly if there is a history of family violence.
+The best holiday arrangement for your family at Christmas is one that is best for your children.
+Compromising to suit the each of your family’s traditions can be the best way to avoid conflict.
+The above is just a small example of different arrangements that other parents have adopted and may not be appropriate for your situation, particularly if there is a history of risk or family violence.

 Whatever you decide, don’t leave it to the last minute and don’t assume what is happening in the holidays.
 Make sure you talk to the other parent early, so that you are both on the same page and have an agreed plan for Christmas and the holidays.